jundalisay/superb/content/en/research/mohammad/quran/sura-021a.md

 {{< s v="1" >}}  Mankind’s reckoning has drawn near, but they turn away heedlessly.

-{{< s v="2" >}}  No fresh reminder comes to them from their Lord, but they listen to it playfully.{{< s v="3" >}}  Their hearts distracted, the wrongdoers confer secretly, “Is this anything but a mortal like you?
+{{< s v="2" >}}  No fresh reminder comes to them from their Lord, but they listen to it playfully.

+{{< s v="3" >}}  Their hearts distracted, the wrongdoers confer secretly, “Is this anything but a mortal like you?
 Will you take to sorcery, with open-eyes?”

 {{< s v="4" >}}  He said, “My Lord knows what is said in the heaven and the earth; and He is the Hearer, the Knower.”